kubewarden/docs/docs/quick-start.md

 The Kubewarden stack comprises:

-* Some `ClusterAdmissionPolicy` resources: this is how policies are defined inside Kubernetes
+* Some `ClusterAdmissionPolicy` resources: this is how policies are defined inside Kubernetes clusters

 * Some `PolicyServer` resources: representing a deployment of a Kubewarden `PolicyServer`.
 Your administrator's policies are loaded and evaluated by the Kubewarden `PolicyServer`

+* Some `AdmissionPolicy` resources: policies for a named namespace

 * A deployment of a `kubewarden-controller`: this controller monitors the `ClusterAdmissionPolicy` resources and interacts with the Kubewarden `PolicyServer` components.

 ## Installation